romrawinjp/mn-sim/README.md

-# Microneedle Simulation
+# Microneedle Simulation Dataset
-This directory is collected the dataset in the paper
+This directory is collected the dataset in this paper

+## Shape of Microneedle
+The simulated shapes are;
+- rectangle-solid
+- pipe-solid
+- tapered-cone-solid
+- pyramid-solid
+- beveled-tip-solid
+- triangle-solid
+- cone-solid

 ## Citation
 ```